 Waterton-Glacier International Peace Park

-Astride the U.S.-Canada border and along the spine of the Rocky Mountains, your spirits will soar among the sculpted mountains and crystal clear waters of the world's first international peace park.
+Astride the U.S.-Canada border and along the spine of the Rocky Mountains, your spirits will soar among the sculpted mountains and crystal clear waters of the world's first international peace park and International Dark Sky Association designation to cross an international border.
 Nature recognizes no boundaries in the heart of the Crown of the Continent ecosystem, where a wild collision of landscapes provides a stronghold for North America's most diverse array of wildlife.
-More than two million visitors each year discover a new height of adventure at these sister parks in Montana and Alberta.
+More than two million visitors each year discover a new height of adventure at these sister parks in Montana and Alberta, known as Waterton-Glacier International Peace Park.

 Local Rotary Clubs on each side of the 49th parallel inspired the U.S. Congress and Canada’s Parliament to establish the world’s first International Peace Park in 1932.
 Rotarians, park managers, and school children reaffirm the peace with annual hands across the border pledge.
 The conjoined park is now a United Nations World Heritage Site.